yuja-ja/LIO-RTK-Orchard-Navigation/nmea_rtk_driver/README.md

 GPZDA COM2 1
 ```

-`GPTHS` applies to the UM982 dual-antenna receiver.
-The command name uses the
-`GP` prefix, while a multi-constellation receiver may emit the corresponding
-sentence with a `GN` talker prefix.
-The parser accepts any talker prefix.

-`GNS` can replace or back up `GGA`; `VTG` can replace `RMC`.
-Do not configure
-both members of a pair as independent measurements.
-The driver assembles one
-epoch and selects only one position source and one velocity source.

-The documented `GNS` modes `F` (dynamic RTK) and `R` (static RTK) do not mean
-RTK float and fixed.
-They are published as `FIX_RTK_UNSPECIFIED=9`; the original
-mode string is retained.
-Use `GGA` quality 4/5 when fixed/float distinction is
-required.

-`GGAH`, `GNSH`, `GSTH`, `RMCH` and `VTGH` are secondary/from-antenna results.
-They are checksum-checked and counted, but are deliberately rejected from all
-primary position, velocity and epoch topics.
-They remain visible on the raw
-topic when `publish_raw` is enabled.

-`GSV`, `GBS`, `GRS`, `ROT` and other valid NMEA sentences are retained only on
-the raw topic in this package.
-They are not treated as independent ESIKF
-observations: `GSV` is signal diagnostics, `GBS/GRS` is integrity/residual
-diagnostics, and `ROT` lacks a receiver-provided covariance and clear
-independence from the navigation solution.

 ## Time semantics

 Measurement headers use ROS arrival time, not NMEA UTC.
 For each serial read,